 You can opt to study this qualification as both a full A Level and as an AS Level (fourth option only).

 Grade 7 in GCSE Maths.
 Recommended as a 4th A level subject, but if applying for this subject as part of a 3 A level programme, your interviewer will discuss this further with you, including evaluating your overall GCSE profile.
 General entry criteria will also apply, this is available on our website.

-Students studying this subject will explore new and ever more sophisticated concepts.
+Students studying this subject will explore new and ever more sophisticated concepts, deepening your knowledge and skills.
 Topics will include:

 The assessment is 100% examination.

 A Level Further Mathematics can increase your chances of securing a top university place and in the longer term, the most elite positions in employment.
 There is a huge demand for Mathematicians, as demand for STEM experts is skyrocketing.
 There are of course many related fields at university, and our students commonly pursue degrees in areas such as Mathematics, Physics, Computer Science and Engineering.
 However, the skills and knowledge you will gain will help to open up a world of opportunity – one of the core skills you will gain for example includes being able to think quickly and logically.

 We normally recommend that A Level Further Mathematics is studied as a 4th A Level subject.
 However, if you are applying for this as part of a three A Level programme your interviewer will discuss this further with you.
 Please note that students applying to study this subject will always be studying A Level Mathematics also.
 This is your opportunity to deepen and extend the concepts you will study

 Where Are They Now?

 The University of St Andrews to study Mathematics